DouniaBK/joe_and_the_chick/README.md

   * Pause the game feature with an input

 ## Information Architecture
-## Data Models
+### Data Models

 The game class is divided into three sections:

-1. Initialization of the game set up and helper functions that avoid crashing the terminal
+1. Initialization of the game setup and helper functions that avoid crashing the terminal

 2. Menu and messages section: includes functions that will generate, print and design the menu. including a try block to handle terminal incompatibility to disable the cursor.
 The messages displayed to guide the player are also included in this section.